Diets- it is not just seed anymore…

 Then there are the bird owners who use the ever-popular “I simply can’t get the bird to eat anything except sunflower seed” defense to justify their bird’s poor diet.
 This sentence makes me wonder what a parent would say to justify feeding their kid nothing but chocolate cake.
 I find it equally repugnant to feed your bird nothing but anything.
 I’ll tell you straight: you need to be more tenacious than a two-pound parrot.

 Give the bird its regular meal; don’t starve the poor creature; but, serve chopped carrots, peas, sweet potato puree, and bits of wheat bread all over those seeds for as long as it takes for the bird to sample these foods.
 Don’t be surprised if they all get thrown out of the dish and pooped on; you’re making adjustments that your buddy may find difficult to accept.
 Birds are cautious birds, and recognizing that there are food items rather than poison bits on their plate may take a long time.
 Transitional diets, seed mixtures containing a broader choice of dried fruits or other seeds, are available for extremely obstinate birds.
 Some of them have a strong odor and are brightly colored.
 I believe that at first, it would be beneficial to attempt some of them; they are steps in the right way.
 The bird will begin to notice that things are sometimes different in the dish, making it interesting…and may be encouraging the little fella to try something new.
 Eating with your bird is also quite successful, and most birds get intrigued about what is on your plate that tastes so nice.
 I believe this is because they eat with a large group of companions in the wild.
 You may fit vegetables in between the cage’s bars.
 Hang them on skewers made specifically for birds.
 You may serve them raw or cooked.
 The important thing here is to KEEP TRYING.
 Your bird’s life is on the line.
 I’ve heard that this is too much labor.
+Learn more about how to pick parrot food and how much food to give your pet parrot.

 I realize this is a lot of things to do for a bird, but these are the things that will ensure your bird has a long and healthy life.
 Our birds wake up each morning wondering what will be in their breakfast dishes.